-A Casitas customer may request the reconsideration of their initial assigned Stage 1 water allocation within 60 days of the adoption of the WEAP where the request does not include a consideration for either an expansion in the area of use or new construction.
-The customer shall submit a water allocation adjustment application in order to have their request considered by the General Manager of the District.
+A property owner with Casitas water service may request the reconsideration of their initial assigned Stage 1 water allocation where the request does not include a consideration for either an expansion in the area of use or new construction.
+The property owner shall submit a water allocation adjustment application in order to have their request considered by the General Manager of the District.
 The information contained on the application may be subject to an audit and, if necessary, additional documentation may be required in order to substantiate the requested adjustment.